iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

   * 2.1 - `git fetch origin`: To download the remote state of the repository to your local github (you may now see it with the git log command we talked about above)
   * 2.2 - `git checkout main`: To put your git `HEAD` on your `main` branch
   * 2.3 - `git rebase origin/main`: To move your local main to remote reference you have just downloaded

+## Conclusion

+Now you know everything you need to start working with forks.
+Don't hesitate to do so on the [Iscsc repositories](https://github.com/iScsc) if you want to participate in the development of the club!

+And if you need more information, don't hesitate to read the [GitHub dedicated article](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)!